NORMA Clean Water

-Today, the NORMA Clean Water project can look back on a partnership of several years.
-NORMA Group’s partner is the children’s aid organization Plan International, which supervises and implements the projects in the respective countries.
-In 2018, the alliance between NORMA Group and Plan International received public recognition, when NORMA Clean Water was among the finalists for the German CSR Award in the category “Civil Society Commitment.”
+Today, the NORMA Clean Water project can look back on a partnership of several years with children’s aid organization Plan International Deutschland.
+It supervises and implements the projects in the respective countries.
+In 2018, the alliance between NORMA Group and Plan International Deutschland received public recognition, when NORMA Clean Water was among the finalists for the German CSR Award in the category “Civil Society Commitment.”
 The prize is awarded to projects and initiatives that demonstrate exemplary CR.

 Engagement in India and Brazil

 From 2014 to 2017, NORMA Clean Water focused on the water supply and hygiene situation at Indian schools in the greater Pune area.
 In a total of 27 schools, construction measures for the repair or renovation of toilet facilities were implemented, and almost 18,000 students and around 600 teachers were trained in the use of clean drinking water and hygiene.
 The training courses formed the core of the work, as they ensure that the water facilities are used to improve hygiene even after the project has ended.